 Giardia contagion in dogs

 The only way in which a dog can get type C or D Giardia is by intake of giardia cysts which are found, as mentioned above, in humid areas or in ground where there is fecal matter.
-Reservoirs, places with a humid climate or lakes are common places where giardia can proliferate.
+Reservoirs, places with a humid climate, or lakes are common places where giardia can proliferate.

 Once the dog has ingested the contaminated ground or water, it will take from 5 to 12 days for the infectious parasite to convert into stool, which is when the parasite is ready to reproduce and affect others.

 Although in healthy adult dogs giardia can be transitory and have no further complication than its symptoms, puppies and elderly dogs can have more fatal consequences if they are not treated in time.
+In such cases, prompt veterinary intervention is crucial to prevent severe dehydration or malnutrition, which can complicate recovery.

 Symptoms of giardia in dogs

 You should know that the symptoms of giardia in dogs may vary.
 The older the dog is, the more difficult it will be to identify them, as they are not as clear as in puppies.
-Note that symptoms[4] can be either sudden, temporary, intermittent or chronic depending on the type of giardia, so make sure you're on guard:
+Note that symptoms[4] can be either sudden, temporary, intermittent, or chronic depending on the type of giardia, so make sure you're on guard:

-• Soft diarrhea containing: mucus, bad smell, greasy texture
+- Soft diarrhea containing: mucus, bad smell, greasy texture

-• Vomiting
+- Vomiting

-• Apparent weight loss
+- Apparent weight loss

-• Lethargy
+- Lethargy

 Most animals will not present any of these symptoms at all.

 If you notice any of the symptoms described above, you should take your dog to the vet so they can be diagnosed accordingly.
-The vet may ask for stool samples for a direct smear test, a fecal flotation in order to detect cysts in the dog's stool and/ or a fecal ELISA assay and direct fluorescent antibody in order to detect giardia in cases where symptoms are not that evident.
+The vet may ask for stool samples for a direct smear test, a fecal flotation in order to detect cysts in the dog's stool, and/or a fecal ELISA assay and direct fluorescent antibody in order to detect giardia in cases where symptoms are not that evident.

 How to treat giardia in dogs

-Once your dog has been diagnosed with giardia, you vet will prescribe oral medication in order to treat this parasitic disease.
+Once your dog has been diagnosed with giardia, your vet will prescribe oral medication in order to treat this parasitic disease.
 This treatment can last from 3 to 10 days.
 Your vet will also prescribe a specific shampoo with which you should bathe your dog in order to get rid of any possible stool that may have cysts and could perpetuate your dog's condition.

 On the other hand, there are also several things you can do at home to improve your dog's condition:

-• Give your dog plenty of water in order to avoid dehydration, which is a common complication when dogs suffer from acute diarrhea
+- Give your dog plenty of water in order to avoid dehydration, which is a common complication when dogs suffer from acute diarrhea

-• Get rid of any enclosed water you may have in your garden and don't let your dog drink from ponds or any other source of water when taking them for a walk.
+- Get rid of any enclosed water you may have in your garden and don't let your dog drink from ponds or any other source of water when taking them for a walk.

-• Make sure you clean any hard surfaces that may have come into contact with your dog at home with water and bleach (when possible).
+- Make sure you clean any hard surfaces that may have come into contact with your dog at home with water and bleach (when possible).
 In the case of carpets, it's recommended to clean them with a steam vacuum.

-• When bathing your dog with the prescribed shampoo, do so with hot water and dry in heat too.
+- When bathing your dog with the prescribed shampoo, do so with hot water and dry in heat too.
 Make sure your dog is completely dry and there are no humid areas of fur.

-• Take your dog to the vet if you notice symptoms of dehydration or your dog suffers from explosive diarrhea, as your dog may have to be hospitalized.
+- Take your dog to the vet if you notice symptoms of dehydration or your dog suffers from explosive diarrhea, as your dog may have to be hospitalized.

 If your dog is still a puppy or is an elderly dog, constant supervision of their hydration is highly important in order for the prognosis to be favorable.
+Additionally, ensuring that they are receiving balanced nutrition can aid in their recovery and enhance their immune response against the infection.

 Can I get giardia from my dog?